 When jigging, tie on a salt-water fly or soft plastic bait above the jig, using a dropper loop.
 Some theorise that fish are competitive and the jig looks like a fish chasing a smaller bait fish and dart in to steal the food.

 Tying good knots is a skill all fishermen must master if they are to be successful in catching fish.
 Two factors are important in tying good secure knots.
 The first is practice, and plenty of it.
-The second is having a good knot guide or book to teach how to tie the various knots needed when fishing.
+The second is finding a good knot guide on the internet to learn how to tie the various knots needed when fishing.

 Practice is something we cannot help you with, but the more you practice the better your knots will be.

 This next tip has no scientific basis that I know of.
 But what I do know, and my view is shared by more than a few good and great fishermen, is that using pink balloons to hold up a live bait seems to attract more yellowtail kingfish to the bait.

 When using a balloon as a live bait float remember to tie the balloon off to the rod end of the swivel.
 If you tie it off to the bait end you can almost guarantee leader line twist and tangles.

 When rigging up hapuku droppers get hold of some lumo tubing and thread the dropper loop through the lumo tube before tying on the hook.